ChangJoo-Park/website-_/src/docs/get-started/install/_get-sdk.md

     For other release channels, and older builds, see the [SDK archive](/docs/development/tools/sdk/archive) page.
- 1. Extract the file in the desired location, for example:
+ 1. Extract the file in the desired location, 사용 예:

     {% comment %}
       Our JS also updates the filename in this template, but it doesn't include the terminal formatting: